CKOC: TSN Radio 1150

 The station carried three local programs, Ticats at Noon, Game Day and Tatti & Marsh.
-The remainder of its programming was filled by simulcasts from sister station CHUM, and Fox Sports Radio.
+The rest of its programming was filled by simulcasts from sister station CHUM, and Fox Sports Radio.
 Initial ratings for TSN Radio in Hamilton were extremely poor, as CKOC's market share dropped from 2.9% to 0.3%.
 With approximately 5,900 listeners a week, CKOC is now the lowest-rated station in the Hamilton market.

 In 2016, CKOC acquired rights to Hamilton Bulldogs hockey.
 On April 3, 2018, CKOC began broadcasting Sunday Night's Main Event, a professional wrestling talk show hosted by Jason Agnew (former host of the similar program Live Audio Wrestling).

 BNN Bloomberg Radio

 On February 9, 2021, Bell Media ended the TSN Radio formats at CKOC, CFRW in Winnipeg and CKST in Vancouver.
 CKOC then flipped to BNN Bloomberg Radio, a business news format featuring programming from Bloomberg Radio and Bell Media's BNN Bloomberg television channel.
 The format originated from CFTE in Vancouver.
 Subsequently, the Tiger-Cats announced that they would pursue a new radio home.